alx2009/K197Control/README.md

 # K197Control

-This is an Arduino library that allows to control a K197 voltmeter with the internal interface used by the IEEE488 option.
+This is an Arduino library to control a K197 voltmeter with the internal interface intended for the IEEE488 option.
 The communication is over a two wire bus (one wire for each direction).

 The lower layer protocol could even be used as a generic two wire communication protocol between two microcontrollers (only one input pin supporting edge interrupt + one output pin is needed on each microcontroller).

 At the moment the library only supports Arduino Uno and other boards with a compatible microcontroller.

 ## DISCLAIMER: Please note that the purpose of this repository is educational.
 Any use of the information for any other purpose is under own responsibility.

-Furthermore, this library has been tested with only one card (mod.
-1972A) and one voltmeter (mod.
-197A, SW revision level A01).
-It may or may not work elsewhere, e.g. due to different firmware revision.

 # Installation and use